ipdata/python/README.md

 # Getting Started

-This is a Python client for the [ipdata.co](https://ipdata.co) IP Geolocation API. ipdata offers a fast, highly-available API to enrich IP Addresses with Location, Company, Threat Intelligence and numerous other data attributes.
+This is a Python client and command line interface (CLI) for the [ipdata.co](https://ipdata.co) IP Geolocation API. ipdata offers a fast, highly-available API to enrich IP Addresses with Location, Company, Threat Intelligence and numerous other data attributes.

 Note you need an API Key to access the API.
 To get a key on the 1500 requests a day free tier, sign up at https://ipdata.co/registration.html.
 If you need higher volume, sign up for your preferred plan at https://ipdata.co/pricing.html.